 A subsidiary or equity method investee may issue its shares to third parties at amounts per share in excess of or less than the Company's average per share carrying value.
-With respect to such transactions, the resulting gains or losses arising from the change in ownership were recorded in income for the year in which such shares were issued until the Company adopted the new guidance on noncontrolling interests under Accounting Standards Codification ("ASC") 810 on April 1, 2009, which requires changes in a parent's ownership interest while the parent retain its controlling financial interest in its subsidiary to be accounted for as equity transactions.
+Changes in a parent's ownership interest while the parent retain its controlling financial interest in its subsidiary are accounted for as equity transactions.